A History of Nurturing Support on Capitol Hill

-Below is a brief summary of current and past events.
+Below is a brief summary of past events.

 EdAT staff attended a fundraising breakfast for Rep. Rosa DeLauro, D-Conn., ranking member of the House Appropriations Subcommittee on Labor, Health & Human Services, and Education.
 DeLauro has been a passionate advocate for the Graduate Psychology Education (GPE) Program and instrumental in ensuring the program grew to nearly $7 million in Fiscal Year 2014.

 In September, Rep. Nita Lowey, D-N.Y., ranking member of the powerful House Appropriations Committee, was honored at a dinner held at the same time as the Education Leadership Conference.
 In remarks delivered before the dinner, the congresswoman reaffirmed her longstanding support for the GPE program.